 After all, they’re the people that will pay for and use it.

 But here’s where you need to get creative, as a simple pop-up asking them “How can we improve our services” doesn’t really cut it.

 A common way to get customer feedback is by providing those who respond with something in return – such as free tokens or a voucher.
 This will increase your response rate while helping you create a positive experience for loyal customers.

-UX Design and UI Design are two very complex topics, which require thorough documentation and research.
-In this post we barely scratched the surface, but I hope that it helped clear things up a bit, and that you can now go deeper into these subjects for further study.
+UX Design and UI Design are two very complex topics that require thorough documentation and research.
+You may even need to hire a professional UI/UX designer for the job.
+In this post, we barely scratched the surface, but I hope that it helped clear things up a bit and that you can now go deeper into these subjects for further study.